 An individual is ineligible to receive benefits if s/he is found guilty of making a false or misleading statement; misrepresents, conceals, or withholds facts; or commits any act that constitutes a violation of the Food Stamp Act, Regulations, or any state statute relating to the use, presentation, transfer, acquisition, receipt, or possession of food stamp benefits.
 The intentional program violations also include the following:

-- making a fraudulent statement or representation about identity or residence in order to receive multiple benefits simultaneously (type code RMB); and
+- making a fraudulent statement or representation about identity or residence in order to receive multiple benefits simultaneously (type code RMB)

 The disqualification is entered on the Sanction/Disqualification (FMAM) screen, using type codes CDQ (court), HDQ (hearing), or WHC (waiver of hearing).
-Refer to policy regarding intentional program violations and the user guide Entering a Sanction or Disqualification for more information.
+Refer to 1142.015.15 Intentional Program Violation and the user guide Entering a Sanction or Disqualification for more information.